The Healthcare Hub

 But without a single, digital source of real-time, accurate and complete supply chain data, healthcare supply chain leaders can’t perform advanced analytics, such as demand planning and forecasting, which are critical to resiliency.

-The U.S. Food and Drug Administration (FDA) issued recalls for at least 60 medical devices used in U.S. healthcare facilities in 2022.
-Each year, the FDA receives several hundred thousand medical device reports (MDRs) of suspected device-associated deaths, serious injuries and malfunctions.
+Each year, the The U.S. Food and Drug Administration (FDA) receives several hundred thousand medical device reports (MDRs) of suspected device-associated deaths, serious injuries and malfunctions.

 For healthcare organizations still relying on manual processes for inventory management, identifying affected products within their vast inventory of supplies and removing them to avoid potential patient harm can be a huge challenge.